Joe1007/SMP2025VideoTrack/README.md

 - In this project, we do video captioning with VideoLLaMA3.
 It is available in the open source project.
 If you want to reproduce this part, please follow this repository (https://github.com/DAMO-NLP-SG/VideoLLaMA3.git) and build it from source.
 Make sure you have install these packages for feature extraction.

 - Note that the video files and feature files are too large, we didn't put it into our repository.
-If you want to reproduce the video captioning or video feature extraction part, please put the video files to ''('imgs/train' and 'imgs/test').
-If you want to reproduce or take a look for all the feature processing steps, please download complete file by this link:
+If you want to reproduce the video captioning or video feature extraction part, please put the video files to '/raw_data/video_file'(`/raw_data/video_file/train` and `/raw_data/video_file/test`).
+If you want to reproduce or take a look for all the feature processing steps, please download complete file by the link we provide.

 #### Environments
 - PC:  i9-9900K, 32GB Memory, Nvidia 3090 Ti.